 For home equity loans, interest rates can vary widely between lenders, and depend on a borrower’s circumstances, such as their location, credit score, value of their home, and the amount they wish to borrow.
 In 2020, lenders appear to be offering APRs of as low as 4.5%, but of course this can be higher depending on the individual borrower.

 In regard to home equity loans, the main thing to think about is comparing the best mortgage refinance lenders.
 The first factor to compare is the annual percentage rate (APR), which consists of the interest rate and additional fees.
 Other factors to consider: the lenders’ trustworthiness, the quality of its customer service—which can be gauged from online feedback and reviews, the length of the application process, and the amount of documentation the lender requires.
 You should also check whether the lender closes any additional fees – such as appraisal, origination fees, title, and, of course, third-party and government fees – as this will affect the overall cost of your loan.

-In regard to PLUS loans, the main consideration should be whether this is your best option.
-After all, the interest rate of 7% plus loan fee of 4.264% makes it a more expensive option than if you were to take out a home equity loan or other type of personal loan.
+In regard to PLUS loans, the main consideration should be that the interest rate of 7% plus loan fee of 4.264% makes it a more expensive option than a home equity loan or another type of personal loan.
 That said, it’s a federally backed loan with fixed rates, so you’ll always know what to expect.

 So, Should I Take a Home Equity Loan or a Plus Loan?